rancher/dashboard/docusaurus/docs/plugins/plugins-getting-started.md

 In the top input box `Extension URL`, enter:

 ```
 https://127.0.0.1:8005/pkg/test-0.1.0/test-0.1.0.umd.min.js
 ```

 Press 'Load' and the extension will be loaded and you should see a notification telling you the extension was loaded and if you bring in the side menu again, you should see the Example nav item there now.

 This illustrates dynamically loading an extension.

-Note that when we started the UI, it serves up any extensions in the `dist-pkg` folder under the `/pkg` route of the app.
-Also note that when we build extensions they are versioned, so you'l see that reflected in the URL we used.
+> Note that when we started the UI, it serves up any extensions in the `dist-pkg` folder under the `/pkg` route of the app.
+Also note that when we build extensions they are versioned, so you'll see that reflected in the URL we used.

 ## Loading the Extension into another Rancher